Uppena (soundtrack): Release

 The soundtrack album features eight tracks.
 A glimpse of the first single "Nee Kannu Neeli Samudram" was unveiled on 1 March 2020, and the full song was released by Aditya Music the following day, on 2 March 2020.
 The song was penned by Sri Mani with Hindi lyrics were written by Raqueeb Alam and sung by Javed Ali and Srikanth Chandra.
 The second single "Dhak Dhak Dhak" was released on 9 March 2020, which was written by Chandrabose and sung by Sarath Santhosh and Hari Priya.
 On 11 November 2020, Mahesh Babu unveiled the third single "Ranguladhukkuna" through social media platforms.
 Sung by Yazin Nizar and Hari Priya, it is touted to be a soothing melody number.
 The fourth song "Jala Jala Jalapaatham Nuvvu" sung by Jaspreet Jasz and Shreya Ghoshal, was released by Vijay Devarakonda on 31 January 2021.
 Full video version of "Nee Kannu Neeli Samudram" was released on 6 February 2021.
-In April 2021, two deleted songs - "Ravoyi" and "Jeebu Garu Sundaramma" - were released in the Mythri Movie Makers YouTube chhannel.
+In April 2021, two deleted songs - "Ravoyi" and "Jeebu Garu Sundaramma" - were released in the Mythri Movie Makers YouTube channel.